theboi/legacy-smp-sstinc-org/README.md

 ## Credits

-Made with :heart: by [Ryan The](https://ryanthe.com/) @theboi using Next.js, React and TypeScript.
+Made with :heart: by [Ryan The](https://ryanthe.com/) and [Ethan Chew](https://ethanchew.me/) using Next.js, React and TypeScript.
+Telegram Bot made with :heart: by [Granwyn Tan](https://granwyntan.github.io/)